-If you've ever been struck by a sudden, disturbing thought that seemed to come out of nowhere — one that felt completely at odds with who you are — you're not alone.
+If you've ever been struck by a sudden, disturbing thought that seemed to come out of nowhere β one that felt completely at odds with who you are β you're not alone.
 Intrusive thoughts are one of the most common, and least talked about, experiences in mental health.
 Research consistently shows that more than 90% of people have them.
 Yet because these thoughts can feel shameful or frightening, most people suffer in silence, convinced that having the thought means something terrible about them.

 It doesn't.
-Understanding what intrusive thoughts actually are — and what you can do about them — can bring enormous relief.
+Understanding what intrusive thoughts actually are β and what you can do about them β can bring enormous relief.
 This post breaks it down clearly and practically.

 What Are Intrusive Thoughts?

 Intrusive thoughts are unwanted, involuntary thoughts, images, or impulses that pop into your mind and feel jarring or distressing.
 They might be violent, sexual, blasphemous, or simply deeply embarrassing.
-What makes them "intrusive" is the sense that they don't reflect your values or desires — they feel alien, as if your own brain is betraying you.
+What makes them "intrusive" is the sense that they don't reflect your values or desires β they feel alien, as if your own brain is betraying you.

 Common examples include fleeting images of hurting someone you love, sudden fears that you've said something terrible, graphic sexual thoughts that appear at random, or the recurring fear that you left the stove on.
 These thoughts are not wishes.
-They are mental noise — and they happen to virtually everyone.
+They are mental noise β and they happen to virtually everyone.

 Why Does Your Brain Do This?

+The brain is a pattern-recognition machine that constantly scans for threats.
+Intrusive thoughts are, in large part, a byproduct of that system.
 Stress, anxiety, exhaustion, and major life transitions can all increase the frequency of intrusive thoughts.
 When the nervous system is under pressure, the brain's threat-detection system becomes more sensitive, and the volume of mental chatter tends to rise.
-This is why many people notice a spike in intrusive thoughts during periods of change, grief, or sustained anxiety.

 When Intrusive Thoughts Become a Bigger Problem